DirkSonguer/Vitou-arenatanks/README.md

 ### Run example game server

-* "node ./vitou.js" in project root runs the game server
+* "node --use_strict ./vitou.js" in project root runs the game server.
+* If local, open "/client/gameclient.html" in a browser
+* If remote, use a web server and make "/client/gameclient.html" available

 See server documentation in /documentation/